icons8/lunacy-docs/docs/export_new.md

 <embed type="image/svg+xml" alt="export_slices" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/NottP8HlE0SSMVVRZs9AYw.svg" width="844" />

-* **Trim Transparent Pixels**
+* **Trim Transparent Pixels**.
 With this option enabled, Lunacy crops out unnecessary transparent pixels within the slice.
 This can be useful when you’re creating slices by hand using the **Slice** tool.

-* **Background**
+* **Background**.
 Defines the background color that appears in place of transparent pixels in the export file.

-    To export the content of a slice:
+To **export the content of a slice**:

 1. Select one or multiple slices.
 2. Export it just like a layer, taking into account the **additional settings** for slices.

 To show/hide slices on the canvas, select or deselect the **Slices** option in the **Additional options** menu from the top bar: